"

 25. An extinct relative of elephants; fossil evidence helped support the idea of extinction and change over time

-26. Natural selection that favors an average phenotype, selecting against extreme variation
+26. Natural selection that favours an average phenotype, selecting against extreme variation

-27. The process by which individuals with favorable traits are more likely to survive and reproduce
+27. The process by which individuals with favourable traits are more likely to survive and reproduce

-28. The ship on which Darwin traveled and made observations that led to his theory of evolution
+28. The ship on which Darwin travelled and made observations that led to his theory of evolution

 29. A heritable trait that improves an organism’s ability to survive and reproduce in its environment